Make #finite? consistent with #nonzero?

 These semantics would let the user handle the desired behaviour immediately in place.

-Updated by avit (Andrew Vit) about 4 years ago
+Updated by avit (Andrew Vit) over 4 years ago

 With zero division on Integers we expect to do one of these:

 99 / 0 # default behaviour: raise ZeroDivisionError from __LINE__ 99 / 0 rescue 0 # handle it here: just return 0